Project-Carbonica/RuntimeDependency/USAGE.md

 java -jar paper.jar
 ```

+---

-## Paper Plugin Integration
+## Paper Plugin Mode

-For Paper plugin developers, the plugin can auto-generate PluginLoader.
+For Minecraft Paper plugin developers, auto-generates PluginLoader.

-**Note:** When Paper integration is enabled, dependencies are loaded by Paper at runtime.
+**Note:** When Paper mode is enabled, dependencies are loaded by Paper at runtime.
 The `downloadRuntimeDependencies` task is disabled.

 ### 1. Enable Paper Extension